-Currently, Darci is attending Minnesota School of Professional Psychology as she works towards her Doctoral degree in Clinical Psychology.
+Darci is currently attending Minnesota School of Professional Psychology as she works towards her Doctoral degree in Clinical Psychology.
 Darci lives in the Mora area with her husband and two small dogs.
-Her youngest dog is a certified therapy animal and frequently assists her in individual therapy with clients at RHTC.

 Nicki is passionate about creating a safe, nurturing, educational environment for the children at Recovering Hope.
 Nicki works closely with the daycare staff and the counselors to provide support to mothers and children during their transition to Recovering Hope.
 Nicki works with Occupational, Speech and Physical therapist to provide those services to children within our facility.

 Nicki’s education includes an Associated Degree in Early Childhood Development, training for working with children with trauma and special needs along with continued professional development courses.